 The mirror inside of the farm house will trigger the outfit changes.
-Players can use the mirror to change the color of the protagonist's default overalls/parka, though it is unknown yet if the colored outfits are available by default or if they have to be unlocked somehow.
+Players can use the mirror to change the color of the protagonist's default overalls/parka, which is available from the start of the game.
 The mirror is also where the pre-order bonus costumes can be chosen to wear.

 The same normal marriage candidates will be in the new game:

-- Female Protagonist: Cliff, Doctor, Gray, Kai, and Rick
+- Male Candidates: Cliff, Doctor, Gray, Kai, and Rick

-- Male Protagonist: Ann, Elli, Karen, Mary, and Popuri
+- Female Candidates: Ann, Elli, Karen, Mary, and Popuri